nmc-costa/HIcode/README.md

 2. **Setup the Repository**: Follow the [tutorial.ipynb](https://github.com/nmc-costa/HIcode/blob/main/prototype/tutorial.ipynb) to setup and validate the conda environment.

 3. **Explore the Guidelines**: Familiarize yourself with the comprehensive [guidelines](https://github.com/nmc-costa/HIcode/blob/main/HIcode_guidelines.md) outlined in the repository, covering DRY, KISS, Consistency, and Testing principles.
+Then, look into the [pipeline architecture](https://github.com/nmc-costa/HIcode/blob/main/HIcode_architecture.md) example.

 4. **Apply the Principles**: Incorporate HIcode methodologies into your project development process to optimize code quality and collaboration by leveraging the base example provided in this repo.